A finiteness condition for complex continued fraction algorithms

-We call a finite partition $\mathcal P$ of $U_{\balpha}$ a {\it finite partition for the map $T_{\balpha}$} if for any $b \in \mathbb Z[i]$ for which $[b]_{\balpha} \neq \emptyset$ and any $P \in \mathcal P$ the set $T_{\balpha}([b]_{\balpha}\cap P)$ is a union of elements from $\mathcal P$ up to sets of zero Lebesgue measure.
-Again this is equivalent to the finite range condition by \cite[Lemma~3.6]{LV24}.
-In \cite{LV23,LV24} the authors asked whether it is possible to identify sets of parameters $\balpha$ for which $T_{\balpha}$ admits a finite partition\footnote{In \cite{LV24} an algorithm with this property is called {\em serendipitous}.}.
-Some numerical computations suggested that $T_{\balpha}$ admits a finite partition at least for each $\balpha\in\mathbb{Q}^2$.
-Figures~\ref{fig:markov1/2,1/2} and \ref{fig:markov} provide some examples.
-In \cite{mastersthesis} a finite partition for $\balpha =\left(\frac{1}{3},\frac{1}{2}\right)$ is constructed in full detail.
+contains only finitely many sets up to Lebesgue null sets.
+As mentioned before, by \cite[Lemma~3.6]{LV24} also for these ${\balpha}$-Hurwitz algorithms the finite range condition is equivalent to the fact that there exists a finite partition $\mathcal P$ of $U_{\balpha}$ for the map $T_{\balpha}$ in the following sense.
+For any $b \in \mathbb Z[i]$ for which $\Delta_{\balpha}(b) \neq \emptyset$ and any $P \in \mathcal P$ the set $T_{\balpha}(\Delta_{\balpha}(b)\cap P)$ is a union of elements from $\mathcal P$ up to sets of zero Lebesgue measure.
+In~\cite{LV23,LV24} the authors asked whether it is possible to identify sets of parameters $\balpha$ for which $T_{\balpha}$ admits a finite partition\footnote{In \cite{LV24} a map $T_{\balpha}$ with this property is called {\em serendipitous}.}.
+Numerical computations suggested that $T_{\balpha}$ admits a finite partition at least for each $\balpha\in\mathbb{Q}^2$.
+Figures~\ref{fig:markov1/2,1/2} and~\ref{fig:markov} provide some examples.
+In~\cite{mastersthesis}, a finite partition for $\balpha =\left(\frac{1}{3},\frac{1}{2}\right)$ is constructed in full detail.
 In this article we establish the following general result.